bimalka98/bees-collection/chisel3.md

 Scala itself depends on the installation of the Java JDK 1.8. which is also known as Java SE Development Kit 8 (https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) You need to install this first.

-1. [Install IntelliJ])https://youtu.be/EMLTOMdIz4w) here in this guide you will be installing the latest JDK.
+1. [Install IntelliJ](https://youtu.be/EMLTOMdIz4w) here in this guide you will be installing the latest JDK.
 But chisel requires JDK 1.8.!
-We can configure the required JDK version maually throgh the IntelliJ IDE later.
+We can configure the required JDK version for a given project  maually throgh the IntelliJ IDE later.
 So nothing to worry at all!
 2. [Setup Scala on IntelliJ](https://youtu.be/u0FLmrnAm5k)
 3. Install sbt[Scala built tool](https://www.scala-sbt.org/release/docs/Setup.html).
 This is a common link for all the Operating systems.
 So navigate to `Installing sbt on Windows` from the left side drop down menu, Download msi installer and install it.
 4. Make sure to include all the JDKs in your environment path variables!